Health System Impact Fellowships (for doctoral trainees and post-doctoral fellows) – Profiles of Host Partner Organizations

 - Step 1: Explore potential host partner organizations and submit expressions of interest: Interested applicants are encouraged to review the host partner organization profiles and submit an EOI to organizations of interest.
 Multiple EOIs are permitted, however applicants must ultimately confirm one host partner organization and submit a CIHR application with that organization.
 Tip: Do this early.
 Do not leave it to the last minute.
 It takes time to build a meaningful partnership and to then co-develop a CIHR application.
 Host partner organizations will accept EOIs and make commitments on an ongoing basis, so reach out early on.

 - Step 2: Expression of interest requirements: The EOI must be sent by email (see the contact details in the host partner organization’s profile) and must include, in addition to a general introduction and purpose statement, the applicant’s CV (professional CV, not Common CV) and half page “Relevant Accomplishments and Abilities” component of the HSIF application.
 Organizations will use these documents for initial screening.
+Organizations may request additional information from the applicant (e.g., Common CV, writing sample).
 Tip: Tailor your EOIs to each organization.
 Clearly specify why you are interested in a particular organization and the added value you believe you can bring to the organization’s impact goals.

 - Step 3: Meet with organizations: Organizations will respond to all EOIs received and invite the candidate(s) of potential interest for a meeting (or multiple meetings) to discuss interests and ideas and explore fit (i.e., by phone, web or in-person).
 Organizations will conduct an internal assessment and selection process.
 Candidates, similarly, may meet with multiple organizations and conduct their own assessment and selection of the optimal host partner organization for their personal career goals and interests.